rjrodger/simpledb/README.md

 ## API

-For the API examples, assume the following lines of code:
+For the API examples, assume the following lines of code at the top of your source code file:

     var simpledb = require('node-simpledb')

     var sdb = new simpledb.SimpleDB(
       {keyid:'YOUR_AWS_KEY_ID',secret:'YOUR_AWS_SECRET_KEY'},
       simpledb.debuglogger